Check out Nicole’s blog, “Tips for Finding the Right Divorce Mediator for Your Family”, for a nice overview of this subject.

 The cost depends on the time involved in the mediation.
 Generally speaking, between two identical divorces, the divorce that is mediated will cost less than the divorce that is litigated.
 There are several reasons for this.
 First, instead of both parties paying for separate attorneys, the parties instead share the cost of a single mediator.
 In addition, the litigation process requires a great deal of formal obligations for each attorney: They must attend mandatory court hearings, exchange mandatory discovery, and take trial preparation steps from early in the case to protect and prepare each client for a potential trial.
 Mediation, on the other hand, is a voluntary process that spouses engage in without the pressure of court-imposed deadlines and multiple litigation-driven steps, such as extensive discovery, deposition and multiple court hearings.

 As with retaining an attorney, mediators charge an hourly fee.
-Our office offers a free 60-minute consultation so you may present the mediator with an overview of your situation and obtain feedback from the mediator about how the mediation process would work for you and your spouse.
 While it is difficult to predict the ultimate cost, the mediator will review the many ways in which spouses can control mediation costs through their own actions, along with the events and issues that tend to increase the cost of mediation, including extensive document review and scheduling multiple mediation sessions to address multiple narrow issues.

 It is not necessary for spouses to get along for divorce mediation to be successful.
 The first and most important ingredient in any divorce mediation is a shared desire by both spouses to avoid the litigation process.
 From this single shared goal flows a series of shared interests and desires that are often obscured by high emotions, anger or anxiety.
 Part of the mediator’s job is to aid spouses in recognizing their shared interest and prioritizing these interests over secondary feelings such as anger, betrayal or sadness.